Fine-Grained GRPO for Precise Preference Alignment in Flow Models: Introduction

-Our contributions can be summarized as follows: (1) \textbf{Granular-GRPO}: A novel flow-based GRPO framework designed to provide a precise and comprehensive evaluation of the denoising directions sampled by the SDE, thereby improving the precision of model optimization.
-(2) \textbf{Singular Stochastic Sampling}: A sampling strategy confines stochasticity to individual sampling steps, addressing the sparse reward issue associated with long-range stochasticity injection.
-(3) \textbf{Multi-Granularity Advantage Integration}: A module integrates the advantages of multi-granularity denoised images and enables a comprehensive evaluation of each sampling direction.
-(4) \textbf{Superior Performance}: Extensive experiments across various reward models demonstrate that our G$^2$RPO significantly outperforms existing baselines, demonstrating its effectiveness and robustness.
+Our contributions can be summarized as follows: \begin{itemize} \item \textbf{Granular-GRPO}: A novel flow-based GRPO framework designed to provide a precise and comprehensive evaluation of the denoising directions sampled by the SDE, thereby improving the precision of model optimization. \item \textbf{Singular Stochastic Sampling}: A sampling strategy confines stochasticity to individual sampling steps, addressing the sparse reward issue associated with long-range stochasticity injection. \item \textbf{Multi-Granularity Advantage Integration}: A module integrates the advantages of multi-granularity denoised images and enables a comprehensive evaluation of each sampling direction. \end{itemize}